-Training settings must provide ongoing psychological services and have as a goal the training of professional psychologists.
+Training settings must currently provide ongoing psychological services:

-- The Director of Training (DOT) or the primary supervisor is responsible for maintaining the integrity and quality of all of the supervised experience for each supervisee; - 2.
-The DOT or the primary supervisor shall ensure that the setting meets the broad and specialized needs of the supervisee within the framework of the population served and the services provided in that setting.
-Physical components must be available such as an office, support staff and equipment necessary for a supervisee to be successful; and - 3.
-The setting shall have as many licensed psychologists as necessary to meet the training needs of the supervisees.
+- The primary supervisor is responsible for maintaining the integrity and quality of all of the supervised experience for each supervisee; - 2.
+The primary supervisor shall ensure that the setting meets the broad and specialized needs of the supervisee within the framework of the population served and the services provided in that setting.
+As appropriate, physical components (e.g. office, support staff, equipment, materials and/or other resources) are available necessary for a supervisee to be successful.